Amar825/BioNT-Workshop-2025/day4-Deeplearning&DeepVariant/readme.md

 One full loop over the dataset is called an epoch.
 You usually train for multiple epochs, adjusting weights along the way.
 At the end of each epoch, you check how the model is doing on a validation set.
 If performance improves, great.
 If not, maybe you are overfitting or your learning rate is off.

-To be safe, we save checkpoints as we go.
-That way, if the model starts to go off track, you can roll back to a good version.
 #### Backpropagation
 This is the engine that makes deep learning possible.
 Backpropagation lets you compute the gradient of the loss with respect to every weight in the network, efficiently.
 It applies the chain rule from calculus to trace how each weight influenced the final prediction.